MateuszOtmianowski/PythonNotes/Notes.md

 - We can convert the data type of an array using the astype() method.
 Here's an example: vector = numpy.array(["1", "2", "3"]) /n vector = vector.astype(float);
 - NumPy has a few built-in methods that operate on arrays, ex. sum(), mean(), max().
 With a matrix, we have to specify an additional keyword argument axis.
 The axis dictates which dimension we perform the operation on.
 1 means that we want to perform the operation on each row, and 0 means on each column;
+- Selecting data from an array by boolean indexing always creates a copy of the data, even if the returned array is unchanged.